-The activities are co-ordinated by the staff as we believe that it is everybody’s duty to interact with the residents, relatives and friends.
-We tailor activities to suit both group and individual profiles.
 Residents are encouraged to continue with hobbies, as well as gain new interests.
 This is an important part of sustaining and promoting self-esteem, identity and a sense of individuality.
+We have dedicated Activities Co-ordinator, Chloe, who ensures each resident is kept happy and content.
+She tailor’s activities to suit both group and individual profiles.

-There are extensive activities available on a day-to-day basis, although we have to emphasise that this cannot be guaranteed every day of the week.
+There are extensive activities available on a day-to-day basis.
 The main activities include Bingo, musical afternoons with visiting musicians and singers, quizzes and crafts.
 Listed below are activities happening on a monthly basis.
-Information regarding the activities for the week is on a printed monthly calendar given to each resident at the start of the month.
+Information regarding the activities for the week is printed on a monthly calendar, given to each resident at the start of the month.

 At Stonebow House we have a strong volunteer group consisting mainly of next-of-kin (past and present) and volunteers of the community.
 Please contact the manager or administrator if you want to join the Stonebow House Volunteer Group.